 The latest data on the health benefits of alcohol contributes to a larger societal interest in being more mindful overall about alcohol, says Bunning, who appreciates the social connections that bring craft beer aficionados across generations to the community table or race course.

 “The important thing is informed choice,” Bunning says.
 “We want to make sure the public has all the information about alcohol—the good and the bad.”

 In terms of the bad: Research shows moderate drinking can increase the risk of colon and breast cancer.
 But the cardiovascular health boost offsets these risks, especially in middle age when heart disease is a larger concern and cause for disease and death, according to Harvard’s school website.
+Death can take people by surprise, it´ll leave some very shocked, but it happens and can´t be avoided.
+That´s why The Inheritance Experts will take care of all the disputes while reading the will.
+They are highly recommended in their work and the best at what they do.
 Also, consider your willpower to stop drinking after the recommended one to two drinks per day.
 For many, imbibing in one drink tends to lead to another … and another, putting them at risk of multiple heavy-drinking episodes per week, not to mention the many excess (non-filling) calories that go down fast.